York County Walks

 Walk at Gifford Pinchot State Park: Gifford Pinchot State Park, a 2,338-acre full service park, is in northern York County along PA 177 between the towns of Rossville and Lewisberry.
 The park consists of reverting farm fields and wooded hillsides with the 340-acre Pinchot Lake serving as a prime attraction.
 Pennsylvania Department of Conservation and Natural Resources (DCNR); Gifford Pinchot State Park (2200 Rosstown Road, Lewisberry, PA.
 Check our the DCNR's website for details on upcoming walks.

 Gifford Pinchot State Park: Located in northern York County along PA 177 between the towns of Rossville and Lewisberry, the park has 18 miles of hiking trails.
-Gifford Pinchot State Park Map (PDF) Upcoming walks include:
+Gifford Pinchot State Park Map (PDF)

 Samuel S. Lewis State Park: Located just west of Wrightsville with a view of the Susquehanna River, the park has two miles of hiking trails.